 One of the contributing factors to jet-lag, and stress in general, is noise.
 The loud jet-engine noise you’re exposed to for hours on end can affect you even after you leave the flight.
 Getting some budget headphones with noise-cancellation and you’ll significantly reduce your stress levels during your flight.

 Sleep deprivation links to a host of physical, cognitive and emotional health problems.
 Indeed, one study in Greece found that people who nap had a 40% lower risk of heart disease.
 Therefore, if the body needs to sleep, let it — unless this would interfere with regaining a regular sleep patterns for your new locale.
 Caffeine is also believed to lower the risk of type 2 diabetes and dementia, so it’s not a bad second choice.
+There are tablets and herbs that can help you with sleeping as well that aren’t sleeping pills!

 You don’t need much time to nap; one study at Flinders University in Australia found that just 10 minutes was the optimal time.
 However, even though some workplaces offer “nap rooms,” (you’ll probably see standing desks in the same building), the idea has not been widely adopted, and the average worker will struggle to find a suitable nap spot.
 Home workers and the self-employed may fare better, but on this score, caffeine is the clear winner.